 Email digital copies to:

-- Required Notification/Approval for Changes – It is the responsibility of the grant applicant to notify CCWC in advance in writing of any changes in the grant status or use of funds.
+- Required Notification/Approval for Change – It is the responsibility of the grant applicant to notify CCWC in advance in writing of any changes in the grant status or use of funds.
 Grant recipients must receive permission from CCWC prior to making major changes in use of grant funds.

-Final Report – 2025 awardees must submit a Final Report of completed activities by January 15, 2026.
+- Final Report – 2026 awardees must submit a Final Report of completed activities by Friday, January 15, 2027.
 New this year: The final report must contain photos of your project and photos or PDFs of your program information showing the location of your event and your acknowledgement of CCWC and the Oregon Cultural Trust.
 The final report form can be accessed by going to your organization’s account in our grant portal.
-Final reports can be completed at any point during the year, but must be received by January 15, 2026.
+Final reports can be completed at any point during the year, but must be received by January 15, 2027.
 This is a hard deadline.
 We strongly encourage organizations to submit their final reports as soon as their project is completed.
 Compliance with the final reporting requirements in previous grant cycles will be considered when the applicant’s future grant applications are in review.
 Please do not expect CCWC to remind you to submit your final report.

 More resources on funding for nonprofits: